 Early Childhood Mental Health Course

 Coursework has been developed to introduce pediatricians and medical specialists working with 0-3 patients to early childhood mental health and development.
 The course is available in Canvas.
-Contact program coordinator, Emily Danich at email@example.com if you wish to be added to this course.
+Contact program coordinator, Lauren Lofgren at firstname.lastname@example.org if you wish to be added to this course.

 The Developing Brain and Early Mental Health Initiative - Friday, December 6, 2019